Top 10 mutual funds to invest

 - Motilal Oswal Multicap 35 Fund

-Equity-oriented hybrid schemes or balanced schemes are also ideal for novices to the stock market.
-These schemes invest in a mix of equity (minimum 65 per cent) and debt, and they are relatively less volatile than pure equity schemes that invest the entire corpus in stocks.
-Equity-oriented hybrid schemes are the best investment vehicle for investors looking to create long-term wealth without much volatility.
+We believe that the list would be a good starting point to new investors looking to invest in mutual funds.
+Aggressive hybrid schemes (or erstwhile balanced schemes) are ideal for newcomers to equity investments.
+These schemes invest in a mix of equity (65-80 per cent) and debt (20-35).
+Because of this hybrid portfolio they are considered relatively less volatile than pure equity schemes that invest the entire corpus only in stocks.
+Aggressive hybrid schemes are the best investment vehicle for very conservative equity investors investors looking to create long-term wealth without much volatility.

-Some investors want to play extremely safe even while investing in stocks.
-Largecap schemes are meant for such individuals.
-These schemes invest in top 100 stocks and they are relatively safer than other stocks.
-They are also relatively less volatile than midcap and smallcap schemes.
-In short, you should invest in largecap schemes if you are looking for modest returns with relative stability.
+Some equity investors want to play safe even while investing in stocks.
+Large cap schemes are meant for such individuals.
+These schemes invest in top 100 stocks and they are relatively safer than other pure equity mutual fund schemes.
+They are also relatively less volatile than mid cap and small cap schemes.
+In short, you should invest in large cap schemes if you are looking for modest returns with relative stability.

-What about aggressive investors looking to take extra returns by taking extra risk?
-Well, they can bet on midcap schemes that invest mostly in medium sized companies.
-These schemes can be a bit volatile, but they also have the potential to offer superior returns over a long period.
-You can invest in midcap schemes if you have a long-term investment horizon and an appetite for higher risk.
+What about aggressive investors looking to pocket extra returns by taking extra risk?
+Well, they can bet on mid cap and small cap schemes.
+Mid cap schemes invest mostly in medium-sized companies and small cap funds invest in smaller companies in terms of market capitalisation.
+These schemes can be volatile, but they also have the potential to offer superior returns over a long period.
+You can invest in these mutual fund categories if you have a long-term investment horizon and an appetite for higher risk.

-Looking for an equity mutual fund SIP portfolios to start investing to create wealth over a long period?
-Here are recommended equity mutual fund SIP portfolios for three different risk profiles - conservative, moderate, aggressive - and three different basket of SIP investments.
-For more, read: Best mutual funds to invest in 2018.
+Looking for mutual fund SIP portfolios to start investing to create wealth over a long period?
+Here are our recommended mutual fund SIP portfolios for three different risk profiles - conservative, moderate, aggressive - and three different basket of SIP investments.
+For more, read: Best mutual fund SIP portfolios to invest in 2019